-As pet parents, we know how important our dogs are to our well being, in many cases they help us to lower stress, feel happier and exercise.
-In other cases, some pet parents have service dogs that help them get through life.
-But what is a service dog exactly?
-A service dog is a working dog that helps a person with a disability lead a more independent life.
+As pet parents, we know how important our dogs are to our well-being.
+Dogs can help us to lower stress, feel happier and exercise.
+Some pet parents have service dogs or emotional support dogs that help them get through life.
+But what is a service dog exactly, and how are service dogs different from emotional support dogs?

 What is a working dog?

 A working dog is an animal that is specially trained to perform a task and is not considered a pet.
 Types of working dogs may include police dogs and search-and-rescue dogs in addition to service dogs.

 Service dogs are trained to take an action whenever required to assist a person with their disability.
 Some examples include:

 Guide dogs help visually impaired people navigate their environment.

 Hearing dogs alert people who are hard of hearing to important sounds and noises.

 Mobility dogs help people in wheelchairs or people with balance problems.

 Medical alert dogs signal the onset of a medical issue, such as a seizure or low blood sugar.

 Psychiatric service dogs may help people with certain mental health conditions by aiding in stress reduction and reminders to take medication, for example.